 Our Undergraduate Programs

 The department offers three undergraduate degrees: the Bachelor of Science in mathematics (MTH), the Bachelor of Arts in mathematics (MTA), and the Bachelor of Science in applied mathematical economics (MTE).
 The MTH program is intended to serve students who plan to pursue careers related to engineering and science, or who plan to enter graduate study in any area of the mathematical sciences (which includes actuarial science and statistics).
 The Department of Mathematics collaborates with the Department of Economics and Finance to offer the MTE program, which prepares students for graduate study in economics.
 The MTA program gives a liberal arts option to students who want to develop concentrations in areas leading to careers in business, education or the social sciences.
-Students may also participate in the teacher licensure program, offered through the School of Education and Allied Professions.
+Students may also participate in the teacher licensure program, offered through the School of Education and Health Sciences.